sammigachuhi/my_django/docs/20-geodjango-leaflet.md

             .openPopup(); // Open the popup by default
 ```

 There are other intermediate lines of code that are used for debugging such as the `if` statement and `console.log()` at the bottom.
+See the entire html file in [Github](https://github.com/sammigachuhi/my_geodjango/blob/main/geolocations/templates/geolocations/locations.html).

 ## Configure the `views.py` file